 hindered because of the presence of bulky substituents on that carbon atom bearing the

 leaving group.
 On the other hand, there are no bulky substituents on the carbon atom bearing the leaving group in CH3Cl.
-Hence, CH3Cl reacts faster than (CH3)3CCl in SN
+Hence, CH3Cl reacts faster than (CH3)3CCl in SN2

 reaction with OH−.